 The geology of the region tells a compelling story.
 Chains of volcanic islands collided with the North American continent to become portions of western Oregon and Washington.
 The volcanic peaks that make up the Cascade Mountains testify to a long history of eruptions that continue today, including the 1980 eruption of Mount St. Helens.
-The rugged terrain is the result of the continued uplift of mountains, and, as the mountains rise, they are subject to the erosive forces of weather and streams and rivers that carry sediment and nutrients to the ocean.
+The rugged terrain is the result of the continued uplift of mountains, and, as the mountains rise, they are subject to the erosive forces of weather, and those of streams and rivers that carry sediment and nutrients to the ocean.
 This interaction of geology, topography, soils, biology and climate makes the region among the most productive conifer-growing areas in the world.

 Our intensive forest management includes planting seedlings produced through our world-class selection, breeding and field-testing program; fertilizing the soil only where needed; preventing competing vegetation from overcrowding young trees in their first few growing seasons; and thinning stands during their growing cycle to support robust growth.

 Since our timberlands contain a matrix of forest stand ages, along with other special areas we protect around streams and wetlands, these forests support a high level of native biodiversity.
 The forests we manage in the western U.S. host more than 250 native vertebrate species, including large mammals such as deer, elk, cougar, black bear and bobcat, as well as a tremendous diversity of birds, reptiles, amphibians, insects, native fish and other aquatic species.
-Birds of prey, such as goshawks, red-tailed hawks, bald and golden eagles, and ospreys, call our forests home, and numerous species of neotropical migrant birds return to our Pacific Northwest forests each spring to nest.
+Birds of prey, such as goshawks, red-tailed hawks, bald and golden eagles, and ospreys, call our forests home, and numerous species of neotropical migratory birds return to our Pacific Northwest forests each spring to nest.
 Salamanders and other amphibians inhabit the uplands and riparian areas on our timberlands, and streams in our forests provide productive habitat for native fish species, such as salmon and trout, and aquatic amphibians.
-Focal species of special concern on our Pacific Northwest timberlands include the Pacific fisher, Humboldt marten, Oregon slender salamander, red tree vole, northern spotted owl, marbled murrelet and salmon.
+Focal species of special concern on our Pacific Northwest timberlands include the Pacific fisher, coastal marten, Oregon slender salamander, red tree vole, northern spotted owl, marbled murrelet and salmon.

-We leave forest buffers around rivers and streams to protect habitat for aquatic species.
+We leave forested buffers around rivers and streams to protect habitat for aquatic species.
 These riparian buffers help filter water and keep stream temperatures cool during warmer months, which can be critical for certain aquatic species, including salmon, as well as provide downstream benefits for other sensitive species, such as orcas.